 - Larger groups usually need clearer turns and rest waves.

-- Younger groups may need more instruction before contact starts.
+- Participants should be aged 10 or above; groups near the minimum age may need more instruction before contact starts.

 - Company events often benefit from team labels and cleaner scoring.